HigherOrderCO/Bend2/docs/import-system.md

 The smallest part of a `Bend` codebase is a **definition**.
 Definitions are introduced by `def name()...`.
 Those definitions are in files that live in a specific path.

-All definitions, along with their paths, build up a **Fully Qualified Name**, which will be called FQN across this document.

-So for example, a function in: `./Nat/operations.bend`, defined as `def add...` will have the FQN: `Nat/operations::add` .
-Note that `/` denotes the filepath of the functions, whereas `::` denotes the function name that lives there.

-This creates a very interesting and important property in our system.
-All functions are **UNIQUELY** defined by their FQN, and there is only ONE definition per FQN.
-This creates a 1 : 1 mapping, where knowing the FQN of some definition, we **must** know exactly where it lives.
-This is extremely good for AI contexts, since now it does not have to keep `import` syntaxes or other context bloat.

-Also, this way we're able to build an import system based on this basic blocks, where we DO NOT BRING ANY USELESS DEFINITION TO SCOPE.

-This means we absolutely **not** import entire modules, such as `import Nat` bringing `Nat/operations.bend`, `Nat/proofs.bend` or other files into scope.
-The definitions into scope are strictly the ones used in the code.

-So, in my code, I should be able to write `def main() -> Nat: Nat/some_file/some_other_file::definition()` and this should only bring that specific definition (and it's dependencies, obviously individually as well) into scope.

-The only syntax sugar we should have available is to allow *aliases* to be created.
-This syntax should be: `import FQN as alias`, and the implementation should be a simple substitution map where alias point to the correct FQN.
-Note that aliases go up to paths, so you do: `import Nat/some_file/some_other_file as F` and then do `F::definition()`.
+All definitions, along with their paths, build up a **Fully Qualified Path** (FQP).
+Bend now enforces the following rule: every `.bend` file exports exactly **one** public definition, and its name must match the file’s final path segment.
+For example, `./Nat/add.bend` must contain the public definition `def add ...`.
+External code reaches that definition through the path `Nat/add`.

+Files are still allowed to declare any number of helper definitions.
+Helpers stay private to the file, never leave the module scope, and therefore can’t be imported directly from other files.

+Because of this 1 : 1 mapping, we can build an import system that never drags entire modules into scope.
+In code you can write `def main() -> Nat: Nat/some_file/some_other_file()`, and the resolver will only fetch that single definition (plus its own transitive dependencies) from `BendRoot/Nat/some_file/some_other_file.bend`.

+Aliases remain a thin textual convenience. `import Nat/add as N` records a substitution so that references like `N` or `N/add(...)` are rewritten back to the public path `Nat/add(...)`.

 Now, Bend also has an external import system, that is a package index.
 This package is a global tree of all definitions.